luanpotter/shattered-wilds/docs/lexicon/Resource/Action_Point.md

 Represents the amount of effort a character can expend in a given turn.
-Each character has **4 AP** per round, refilled at the end of their turn.
+Each character has **4 AP** per round, refilled at the end of their turn, which can be used to perform different [[Action | Actions]].